jylambert/topotherm/README.md

 ## Description

 To run the model, several incidence matrices have to be formulated.
 Then, the linear regression parameters can be calculated for a given supply, ambient and return temperature of the network.
 A pyomo model is then set up and solved with the solver of your choice.

 ## Why should I use this?

-Topotherm has the best scaling of multiple open-source models and has been benchmarked and validated.
+Topotherm has the best scaling properties of multiple open-source models and has been benchmarked and validated.

 ## How to cite